google/skia/site/user/build.md

 iOS
 ---

+Build as usual on a Mac with the additional gn arg `target_os="ios"`.
+This will default `target_cpu` to `arm64`.

+This example sets up an out directory for a 64bit static libray for iOS:

+    bin/gn gen out/Static --args='is_official_build=true target_os="ios"'

 Googlers who want to sign and run iOS test binaries can do so by running something like

     python gn/package_ios.py out/Debug/dm